 London Help to Buy equity loans are available to first-time buyers and existing homeowners looking to buy a new-build property.

-The government will lend you up to 40% of the property’s value (compared to 20% if you were buying elsewhere in the country).
-To make full use of the scheme you will need to put down a deposit of at least 5% and get a mortgage to cover at least 55% of the property’s value.
+The government will lend you up to 40% of the property’s value (compared with 20% if you were buying elsewhere in the country).
+To make full use of the scheme, you will need to put down a deposit of at least 5% and get a mortgage to cover at least 55% of the property’s value.

-So if you wanted to buy a house for £200,000 with a 5% deposit you would need:
+So if you wanted to buy a house for £200,000 with a 5% deposit you would need a: